arbor-sim/arbor/doc/concepts/interconnectivity.rst

 .. label:: (log (network-value | real))

-    Logarithm of a network value or real number.
+    The logarithm of a network value or real number.

 .. label:: (exp (network-value | real))